EnderDas/BlueDB/README.md

 # BlueDB
+*a better shelves!*

 ##  What is BlueDB
-BlueDB is a dictionary type in-memory database (like shelve but better and faster)
+BlueDB is a dictionary type in-memory database (like shelve but better and faster.)
+It uses pickle to dump and load keys to dicts to `.blue` files.
+It runs faster and better than shelves

-## Why use BlueDB
+### Why use BlueDB
 BlueDB is a fast-er and easy to use database

-## Why not use BlueDB
+### Why not use BlueDB
 BlueDB is still being tested and worked on so dont be supprised if you see any bugs anywhere...

 ## Examples